timoa/directus-helm-chart/charts/directus/README.md

 ### External Database

-If you want to use an external database, you need to disable MariaDB by adding `mariadb.enabled: false` and set the necessary environment variables according to the [Directus Documentation](https://docs.directus.io/self-hosted/config-options.html#database).
+If you want to use an external database (Postgres for ex.), you need to disable MariaDB by adding `mariadb.enabled: false` and set the necessary environment variables according to the [Directus Documentation](https://docs.directus.io/self-hosted/config-options.html#database).

 These variables can be added using the following values: